Kz0804/css-layout-practice/README.md

-# CSS Layout Practice
+# HTML and CSS Practice

-This repository is created for practising CSS layout.
-It contains examples and exercises to help me master the CSS Layout.
+Welcome to my HTML-CSS practice playground!
+This repository is my personal space for honing my skills in HTML and CSS.
+Whether I'm experimenting with new layouts, refining my understanding of responsive design, or simply enjoying the process of coding, this repository is where I can freely explore and grow as a front-end developer.

 ## Table of Contents